eitsupi/neo-r-polars/tests/testthat/_snaps/dataframe-s3-base.md

       x Negative and positive locations can't be mixed. i Subscript `-2:1` has a positive value at location 4.

+---

+    Code
+      test[, 1:-2]
+    Condition
+      Error in `test[, 1:-2]`:
+      !
+Can't subset columns with `1:-2`.
+      x Negative and positive locations can't be mixed. i Subscript `1:-2` has a negative value at location 3.

 # `[` operator works to subset rows only

     Code